Villa Mairea: Living room

 The open living room is planned around a rectilinear structural grid whose dimensions are adjusted to suit the disposition of rooms above.
 This is in contrast to the conventional Modernist practice exemplified by the work of Le Corbusier by comparison with the sophisticated spatial composition of the ground floor.
-Aalto varies the dimensions of the structural grid in both directions, and the circular steel columns are randomly placed; in one case, they are tripped clad with wooden strips or bound with rattan, and in the library, one of the three columns in arbitrarily changed to concrete (early sketches also show it as free-form in plan).
-Aalto is at such pains to subvert any clear geometric reading of the structural and spatial organization that it comes as something of a discovery that the whole plan is in fact regulated by a series of squares.
-This is in contrast to Mies van der Rohe, by whom the structural grid was conceived as a regular counterpoint to the independent spatial disposition of the ‘free plan’.
+The dimensions of the structural grid vary in both directions, and the circular steel columns are randomly placed; in one case, they are tripled, clad with wooden strips or bound with rattan, and in the library, one of the three columns is arbitrarily changed to concrete (early sketches also show it as free-form in plan).
+The design subverts any clear geometric reading of the structural and spatial organization to such an extent that the discovery that the whole plan is in fact regulated by a series of squares comes as a surprise.
+This contrasts with Mies van der Rohe, by whom the structural grid was conceived as a regular counterpoint to the independent spatial disposition of the 'free plan'.

-Although this geometry contributes to the formal discipline which underpins the episodic spatial composition, and is emblematic of an ‘ideal’ house, it is only in the dining room that one can directly sense the underlying order.
+Although this geometry contributes to the formal discipline which underpins the episodic spatial composition, and is emblematic of an 'ideal' house, it is only in the dining room that one can directly sense the underlying order.

 Dining room

 The dining room itself is a double-square in plan, and the triple-square of the service block is centred on it; the formality is entirely appropriate to the activity of dining and entertaining and can be interpreted, as Klaus Herdeg, an architect and author, has argued, as an architectural embodiment of the social traditions of the bourgeois family.
 Harry Gullichsen, as head of the household, occupied the head of the table facing towards the entrance.
 From there he could see along the axis to the entrance and beyond into the pine forest through the clerestory windows above the vestibule, and also diagonally through the entire living room.
-Mrs. Gullichsen would occupy the seat at the opposite end of the table, conveniently close to the servery and kitchen, from where, as Herdeg writes, she ‘can contemplate her husband silhouetted against the dining room’s asymmetrical fireplace, while through the window she can see the sauna, the pool, the garden court, and the pine forest - things natural or traditional.
+Mrs. Gullichsen would occupy the seat at the opposite end of the table, conveniently close to the servery and kitchen, from where, as Herdeg writes, she ‘can contemplate her husband silhouetted against the dining room's asymmetrical fireplace, while through the window she can see the sauna, the pool, the garden court, and the pine forest – things natural or traditional.
 Most of these views the father would only see reflected in an artifice, the living room windows.